Survey Logic Mastery: A Comprehensive Guide

 Skip logic sample

-logo of document"Logic" does not display if there are no other questions in the survey or if the multiple choice question is the last question in the survey (as there must be something to skip forward to).
+logo of document"Logic" does not display if there are no other questions in the survey or if the single-selection question is the last question in the survey (as there must be something to skip forward to).
 You must add more questions before being allowed to enable the skip logic function.

 In this example, SKIP logic will be applied to question 2.
 The logic is set to where, from question 2, it will skip to question 5, IF RESPONSE to question 2 is watching TV / movies.
 Otherwise, the questions will be in order.